bentomhall/nih-system/homebrewery/world/player-options.md

 Beginning at 3rd level, you can use your weapons in unexpected ways.
 At the beginning of your turn you can exchange any one of the following weapon properties possessed by a weapon you are wielding for any of the others in the list: Battering, Cleaving, Finesse, Parrying, Precise, or Thrown.
 If you chose to make a weapon Thrown, its range is 30/120.

 #### Blazing Flash
 Starting at 3rd level, you can concentrate elemental fire in your weapon strikes.
 When you hit with a weapon attack, you can expend 1 STA to force the target to make a Constitution saving throw.
-On a failed save, they are staggered until the end of their next turn.
+On a failed save, they are take additional fire damage equal to your Intelligence modifier (minimum 1) and are blinded until the end of their next turn.
+On a success, they only take the additional damage.

 #### Blades of Air
 Starting at 7th level, you can concentrate elemental air in your melee strikes, launching blades of solid air at your foes.
 When you take the Attack action with a melee weapon, you can expend 1+ STA to extend your reach for that action by 10 ft per STA spent and convert the damage to thunder.
 The damage dealt by these attacks also increases by 2 for every STA spent.